-Treating a patient every two minutes.
+Treating a patient every minute.
 Since 1994.

 EMERGENCY is an independent and neutral international organisation founded in 1994 to provide free, high-quality medical and surgical care to victims of wars, anti-personnel mines and poverty.